chaiexe/TryHackMe-Write-ups/Hydra/Readme.md

 Weak or default passwords (like admin:password) are easily guessed from massive wordlists, so always use strong, unique credentials and change defaults immediately.

-Hydra can be installed on Ubuntu with `apt install hydra`, on Fedora with `dnf install hydra`, or downloaded from its official THC-Hydra repository.
+Finally, Hydra can be installed on Ubuntu with `apt install hydra`, on Fedora with `dnf install hydra`, or downloaded from its official THC-Hydra repository.

 **<p align="center">Task 2: Using Hydra (Challenge)</p>**